Recorded: October 1984 – February 1985 Released: 13 May 1985

 Produced by: Neil Dorfman and Mark Knopfler

 EMT plate reverbs were among the many reverb units used on the recording, as well as two of the latest digital reverbs, the AMS RMX 16 and the Sony DRE-2000.
-Clarification on what was used where is hard to come by, but Money for Nothing is without a doubt one of those tracks that most definitely used liberal does of reverb to great effect.
+Clarification on what was used where is hard to come by, but Money for Nothing is without a doubt one of those tracks that most definitely used liberal doses of reverb to great effect.